Is Ketamine Safe

 Is Ketamine Safe for Breastfeeding

 There has been very little research into breastmilk levels of ketamine after administration to humans.
 Minimal existing data indicates that ketamine use in nursing mothers may not affect the breastfed infant or lactation.
 Until more data are available, ketamine should only be used in low doses with careful monitoring for sedation and poor feeding during breastfeeding.
-Some research indicates that women who had a cesarian delivery under spinal anesthesia and received i.m. ketamine 0.5 mg/kg bolus 10 mins after birth followed by 2 μg/kg/min. i.v. continuous infusion for 12 hrs did not have negative impact on their ability to breastfeed or breastfeeding duration.
+Some research indicates that women who had a caesarian delivery under spinal anesthesia and received i.m. ketamine 0.5 mg/kg bolus 10 mins after birth followed by 2 μg/kg/min. i.v. continuous infusion for 12 hrs did not have negative impact on their ability to breastfeed or breastfeeding duration.

 Is Ketamine Safe During Pregnancy

 • Ketamine was widely used in obstetric anesthesia soon after its invention.
 It was gradually less considered, if not forgotten, by medical community with the appearance of new general anaesthetics and more effective neuraxial analgesia.
-Based on the state of current research, medical scientist believe that:
+Based on the state of current research, medical scientist believe that

 Is Ketamine Safe for Malignant Hyperthermia